anikaitgupta3/Anime/README.md

 I fetched the data from api using retrofit and stored the data to room database during the screen opening.In case of any error the data from room database is shown.
 I show the data from room database into the composables.
 I implemented MVVM Architecture and stateflow for reactive data handling and coil library for image loading.
+I also applied a loading screen to show initially when the data is not there in both room database and not fetched from api In case the app is loaded first time and there is some network/api issue i showed a error screen with a button to retry after checking network

 Assumptions made/Limitations: